The Dark Side of Recognition: Unintended Consequences of Praise

 -

-Low morale or jealous employees who may be envious of peers who may be in the spotlight more than them.
-This can even lead to the resentment of coworkers or managers who they may believe overlook their efforts.
+Low morale or jealous employees who may be envious of peers who may be in the spotlight more than they are.
+This can even lead to the resentment of coworkers or managers who may believe overlook their efforts.

 -